Future Leaders Programme

-Colas Rail has an outstanding track record of graduate programmes to fill the skills gap facing the rail industry in the UK and offers global employment opportunities.
+Colas Rail UK has an outstanding track record of graduate programmes to fill the skills gap facing the rail industry in the UK and offers global employment opportunities.

 2 year national and international programme with divisional rotations across the UK in Rail Infrastructure, Rail Services or Rail Urban.
 There is an opportunity for high achievers in the second year to work in Asia between our locations in Malaysia and Vietnam.

 Working in the Future Leaders Programme requires a large amount of flexibility and a great team spirit.
 You will be working under our senior managers as a graduate trainee to complete various projects, from relaying track in the South East, working on a multi-disciplinary project such as the high profile Wessex project, or supporting delivery in our Freight or Plant team, and anything in-between.
 There will be a great variety in your activities, from technical work to client engagement, combined with a large amount of on-site work.

 We accept applications from graduates in any discipline, e.g. All forms of engineering (Civil, Mechanical, Electrical and others), Business Management, Mathematics, Geography, Quantity Surveying.

 To be the next generation of commercial leaders.